Selph-Made-Solutions/CODStatusBot/README.md

 - Ban history logs
 - Customizable notification preferences
 - Anonymous feedback submission
-- EZ-Captcha integration for improved reliability
+- EZ-Captcha integration for continued compatibility with activision
 - SSO Cookie expiration tracking and notifications
+- Toggle automatic checks on/off for individual accounts

 ## Getting Started

 1. Invite the bot to your Discord server using the provided [Invite Link](https://discord.com/oauth2/authorize?client_id=1211857854324015124).
 2. Once the bot joins your server, it will automatically register the necessary commands.
-3. (Optional) Get your own EZ-Captcha API key for customized check intervals and improved service.
+3. Set up your EZ-Captcha API key for full functionality and customized check intervals.
+4. Use the `/addaccount` command to start monitoring your first account.

 ## EZ-Captcha Integration

-The bot now uses EZ-Captcha for solving CAPTCHAs, which improves the reliability of account status checks.
+The bot uses EZ-Captcha for solving CAPTCHAs, which maintains the compatability to check your accounts with activision.
 Users have two options:

 1. Use the bot's default API key (limited use, shared among all users)
 2. Get your own EZ-Captcha API key for unlimited use and customizable check intervals